 If you have a smart home, you can tell it to wake you up at specific times each day.
 You can even have it repeat your alarms.
 All this without having to set it physically.
 The newspaper, instead of having to walk out and the house and getting the newspaper just to read it, you can have your smart home retrieve it from the internet and read it to you as you brush!
-Same goes for emails!
+The same goes for emails!
 I can go on and on throughout the day, but as you can see, having a smart home can save you a lot of time through hands-free automation.
 It is like having more than your current pair of hands and feet when you’re in an ordinary nonsmart house.

 What Are Some Benefits To Owning A Smart Home?